Galaxy formation catalyzed by gravastars and the JWST, revisited: What lies inside the light sphere?

 \section{What lies inside the light sphere?}

-The Event Horizon Telescope (EHT) \cite{eht} has established, by viewing Sgr A* in our galaxy, and M87* in a neighboring galaxy, that for a black hole of mass $M$, the minimal stable orbit for photons, called the ``light sphere'', lies at the radius 3M.
+The Event Horizon Telescope (EHT) (2020) has established, by viewing Sgr A* in our galaxy, and M87* in a neighboring galaxy, that for an astrophysical black hole of mass $M$, the minimal stable orbit for photons, called the ``light sphere'', lies at the radius $3M$.
 So the compact objects viewed by the EHT have the expected exterior geometry of a mathematical black hole.
-But because of the Birkhoff uniqueness theorem \cite{birkhoff} for spherically symmetric solutions of the Einstein equations, the object interior to radius M, whether a true black hole or an exotic compact object (ECO) \cite{cardoso} mimicking a black hole, will have to high accuracy the same exterior geometry.
+But because of the Birkhoff uniqueness theorem (Birkhoff, 1923) for spherically symmetric solutions of the Einstein equations, the object interior to the nominal horizon at radius $2M$, whether a true black hole or an exotic compact object (Cardoso \& Pani, 2019) such as a gravastar (Mazur \& Mottola, 2001, 2004), (Adler, 2022a, 2024) and (Adler \& Doherty, 2023) mimicking a black hole, will have to high accuracy the same exterior geometry.
 Thus a key experimental question remains: What type of object lies inside the observed light sphere?

 Two approaches have been suggested to attempt to resolve this question.
-The first, reviewed in \cite{cardoso}, uses as a diagnostic the ringdown gravitational waves emitted in mergers of two holes.
-The form of the waves emitted will have a different structure if the holes are true mathematical black holes with an event horizon, as opposed to the case in which the holes are ECO's.
-A second approach \cite{adlerleaky} notes that if ``black''\footnote{Since leaky holes will not be exactly black, in this context we put black in quotes.} holes have no event horizon or apparent horizon, then they will be ``leaky'', and interior particles will be able to exit.
-This can influence astrophysical processes, such as young star formation near the object Sgr A* central to our galaxy \cite{young}, and galaxy formation itself \cite{adler1}, as discussed now in more detail.
+The first, reviewed in (Cardoso \& Pani, 2019), uses as a diagnostic the ringdown gravitational waves emitted in mergers of two holes.
+The form of the waves emitted may have a different structure if the holes are true mathematical black holes with an event horizon, as opposed to the case in which the holes are horizonless compact objects.
+A second approach (Adler, 2022b) notes that if astrophysical black holes have no event horizon or apparent horizon, as is the case with gravastars, then they will be ``leaky'', and interior particles will be able to exit.
+This can influence astrophysical processes, such as young star formation near Sgr A* (Adler \& Singh, 2021), long time delays in black hole ejection of material from swallowed stars (Cendes, 2022), and galaxy formation (Adler, 2022c), with the latter now discussed in more detail.